puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

     .
 {% endhighlight %}

-e.
-Now, still connected as the non-privileged user, send a cert request to the master by running puppet with `puppet agent -t`.
+5. While still connected as the non-privileged user, send a cert request to the master by running puppet with `puppet agent -t`.

-f.
-Back on the master node, as a privileged user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.
+6. On the master node, as a privileged user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.

-g.
-Back on the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-privileged user.
+7. On the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-privileged user.
 Running `puppet agent -t` should download and process the catalog from the master without issue.

 ###Usage